Stochastic Learning Rate Optimization in the Stochastic Approximation and Online Learning Settings: Introduction

 Convergence analysis in expectation but for deterministic learning rates has been studied in \cite{bertsekastsitsiklis2000, nemirovski2009, bachmoulines2011, ghadimi2013,Bottou2018}.
-This work provides convergence results in-expectation for SGD using stochastic learning rate as well as results under the online learning framework (introduced in \cite{Zinkevich03onlineconvex}).
-It shows that with stochastic-learning-rates optimization performance is significantly improved, while providing similar technical results to the deterministic-learning-rate case.
-Convergence analysis in the almost-surely setting using stochastic learning rate schemes, and in specific MSLR, for algorithms including SGD has been done in \cite{mamalis2020as_conv_rates}.
+This work provides convergence results in-expectation for SGD using stochastic learning rate with memory as well as results under the online learning framework (introduced in \cite{Zinkevich03onlineconvex}).
+It shows that with stochastic-learning-rates with memory optimization performance is significantly improved, while providing similar technical results to the deterministic-learning-rate case.
+Concerning memoryless stochastic learning rates, theoretical convergence results in the stochastic approximation and online learning settings are given in the Appendix.
+Convergence in the almost-surely setting using stochastic learning rate schemes without memory, and in specific MSLR, for algorithms including SGD has been done in \cite{mamalis2020as_conv_rates}.

-As discussed, both of the stochastic optimization and online learning settings will be investigated.
-This is because the main theme of the former is smoothness of the function $ f(\theta) $, and not necessarily convexity, and the main theme of the latter is convexity and not necessarily smoothness.
-This provides results which characterize the convergence, and behaviour in general, of the algorithm under the assumptions of each setting.

-Moreover, the analysis will allow for any SF distribution with bounded support.
-This includes resetting SF distributions that yield resetting learning rate schemes, which have been shown to improve optimization performance (\cite{odonoghue2012adaptive, loshchilov2017sgdr}).
-A Resetting-MSLR scheme will be referred to as RMSLR.
-If, moreover, its SF is uniformly distributed, the resetting learning rate scheme will be referred to as RUMSLR (e.g. as in Fig. \ref{fig:lr}).
+Moreover, the analysis will allow for resetting SF distributions.
+Such distributions yield resetting learning rate schemes, which have been shown to improve optimization performance (\cite{odonoghue2012adaptive, loshchilov2017sgdr}).
+A memoryful Resetting-MSLR scheme will be referred to as RMSLR with memory.
+A memoryless Resetting-MSLR scheme will be referred to as RMSLR.
+If, moreover, the SFs are uniformly distributed, the resetting learning rate scheme will be referred to as RUMSLR with memory or RMSLR for memoryful and memoryless learning rates respectively.
+If, moreover, its SFs are uniformly distributed, the resetting learning rate scheme will be referred to as RUMSLR with memory or RUMSLR respectively.
+An example of a uniformly distributed SF is shown in Fig. \ref{fig:lr}.